 We love a kids room – so we can’t wait to make these rooms personalized and useful for our kids.
 Neither of the rooms are huge, but they spent all summer happily sharing this tiny bunk room, so their new rooms will feel downright spacious by comparison.

-We’re definitely planning to be smart about maximizing their spaces and the inspiration photo below feels like a good example of how built-ins can add a ton of function without taking up a lot of floor space.
+We’re definitely planning to be smart about maximizing their spaces with things like built-ins that can add a ton of function without taking up a lot of floor space.
 And a mural or wall treatment would be fun since so much of this house’s common spaces are going to be white on white with lots of texture and wood tones.
 We want the kids rooms to feel playful for sure.

 Oh and we have a surprise!
 The kids rooms both had standard 8′ flat ceilings when we bought the house but we noticed that the roof over them sloped up a lot and we had our contractor explore whether we could vault the ceilings in those spaces AND WE COULD!
 SO WE DID!!!
 I can’t wait to show you because it’s crazy what a different those freshly vaulted and planked ceilings have made already – and we’re adding some white on white beams too!
 Don’t worry, photos coming soon!!!!